 This discrepancy between how your sensory system perceives the world around can lead to nausea, which can then trigger vomiting.

-Although we all know morning sickness and nausea during pregnancy is common, researchers are not entirely sure what causes it.
+Although we all know morning sickness and nausea during pregnancy are common, researchers are not entirely sure what causes them.
 The most common theory is the number of physical changes happening in the body.
 Between hormonal changes to stress, there is a number of causes.

 Unfortunately, nausea and vomiting are considered normal parts of pregnancy.
 Other than lying down and staying hydrated, you just need to let the process run its course.

 Acid reflux is a condition where the body’s digestive system functions improperly.
 The lower esophageal sphincter (LES) allows stomach acid and undigested food to travel up your esophagus instead of closing shut.
 The sour taste from stomach acid can trigger nausea and even vomiting.